-in many compositive as a full constituent of the street for a superior of the street for the str
+in many compositive as a full constituent of the street for a supervisite

 Handling your response - Please note that:

 We will use the information you provide for the purpose of this consultation, including statistical and analytical purposes.

 We will pass a full copy of your response to Education Scotland, or a summary of it if agreed with them.